 GO!
 Southampton is the Business Improvement District for Southampton City Centre.
 Our mission is to continuously improve the city centre by delivering relevant services, providing a voice for our businesses, influencing strategy and being a catalyst for positive change.
 The BID represents over 630 BID levy payers made up of business representatives from a myriad of sectors across the city.
 Find out more here.

 Your business is our business – which is why your experiences and views on the BID are so important to us.
 Your feedback has helped shape our next five year business plan and will continue to influence the projects and services we do to help benefit you best.
-Please take five minutes of your time to fill out our survey by clicking below.

 We always encourage businesses to get involved and to shape our activity by joining our Board of Directors and theme groups.
 Find out more about what we do here.